SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 SELECT
      concat(`first_name`,' ',`last_name`) AS 'full_name',    //The function concat is used to combine first_name, ' ' and last_name
     `course` AS  'Course',                                  // to result in a single column combination of them both - full_name.
-    `grade` AS 'Grade'                                      //The keyword 'AS' may be used in order to give a column desired name.
+    `grade` AS 'Grade'                                      //The keyword 'AS' may be used to give a column the desired name.
         FROM students;
 ```
-The function **concat()** accepts columnds further combining the values of its record's rows, into a single column.
+The function **concat()** accepts columns further combining the values of its record's rows, into a single column.

 Let's not forget that:
 -> String literals should be enclosed by ['].